explore

 The ski slopes at Diamond Peak have epic views of Lake Tahoe down below.

 Ten minutes from the North Shore of Lake Tahoe, Mt.
 Rose is notable for its panoramic views, not only of Lake Tahoe but of Reno.
 It also has the highest base elevation among Lake Tahoe’s ski slopes.
 Lifts start at 8,260 feet and carry you to 1,200 acres across 1,500 vertical feet.
 Its eastern exposure and high altitude add up to a glorious six-month-long ski season, even when other slopes are bare.
-All levels of skiers will find a challenge on Mt.
-Rose, but the advanced skiers among you will find one of the longest verticals in North America — over 1,000 feet at 40-55 degrees.

-The 3,000 secluded acres of Northstar Ski Resort are perfect for families that want to get away from it all and experience beginner-to-moderate slopes that get an average of 350 inches of snow per year.
+The 3,000 secluded acres of Northstar Lake Tahoe Ski Resort are perfect for families that want to get away from it all and experience beginner-to-moderate slopes that get an average of 350 inches of snow per year.
 After a fun day on the slopes, a cup of cocoa at the resort’s fireside lounge with snowy views is one of life’s great pleasures.
-Mt.
-Pluto is a spectacular slope alongside an extinct volcano (2 million years dormant), Logger’s Loop extends an endurance-testing 1.4 miles, while the bumpy ride down The Backside will appeal to more adventurous, advanced skiers.

-A hidden treasure perched just above Incline Village, Diamond Peak has the advantage of being uncrowded, community-owned, and affordable compared to some of the marquee slopes.
+A hidden treasure perched just above Incline Village, Diamond Peak ski resort has the advantage of being uncrowded, community-owned, and affordable compared to some of the marquee slopes.
 But you don’t lose anything in terms of beauty and challenge — Diamond Peak boasts epic views of the lake, as well as 1,840 feet of vertical drop.

-2. Hike To A Secluded Beach At Lake Tahoe In The Winter
+2. Hike To A Secluded Beach At Lake Tahoe

 During the winter you can have popular beaches like Secret Cove all to yourself.